 However, creating a Yelp profile is only the beginning of leveraging online reviews to drive revenue and increase exposure for businesses.

-As Remmers states (and as evidenced in this informative Wired article from April 2014), the best way for businesses to leverage online reviews is to thank positive reviewers and encourage them to refer their business to friends.
+As Remmers states, the best way for businesses to leverage online reviews is to thank positive reviewers and encourage them to refer their business to friends.

 However, for small to midsize service businesses in particular, communication with reviewers who leave negative reviews in a must.
 Businesses should provide these unsatisfied customers with some restorative solutions to their pain points while at the same time being aware that there is simply no pleasing some customers.